21 Top Yokohama Attractions You Must Visit in 2026

 13. Catch a Show at the Yokohama Noh Theater

 Noh is a 650-year-old form of Japanese musical drama performed with elaborate masks and slow, deliberate movements.
-The Yokohama Noh Theater (Yokohama Noh-gakudo), located near Sakuragicho, is one of the few dedicated Noh stages in the Kanto region open to casual visitors.
-Performances typically last 2-3 hours and include a main Noh play and a shorter Kyogen comedy interlude.
+The Yokohama Noh Theater (Yokohama Nohgakudo), near Sakuragicho, is one of the few dedicated Noh stages in the Kanto region open to casual visitors.
+Performances typically run 2–3 hours and pair a main Noh play with a shorter Kyogen comedy interlude — most theatres now provide English program leaflets.
 The theater also hosts beginner-friendly workshops where visitors can try on Noh masks and learn basic movements.

 Visitor details (2026): Performance schedules vary; check the official calendar in advance.
-Tickets range from 2,000-6,000 yen depending on seating.
-The theater is a 7-minute walk from Sakuragicho Station.
-Visiting the Yokohama Noh Theater connects you with a vital part of Japanese heritage.
-Afterward, explore more things to do in Yokohama and check other landmarks for unforgettable Yokohama experiences.
+Tickets 2,000–6,000 yen depending on seating.
+A 7-minute walk from Sakuragicho Station.

 14. Explore the Kirin Yokohama Beer Village